Blogging for photographers is a popular marketing approach that many photo businesses undervalue.

 I ended up getting a number of nice backlinks from travel related websites – which helped my site out with a little more exposure..

-We even picked up a few elopement inquiries over the years from couples who found our journey interesting.
+We even picked up elopement inquiries over the years from couples who found our journey interesting.

 You can create personal blogs about really any topic, but always keep in mind what your ideal client will find interesting to learn about.